zextras/tech-doc/source/carbonio/install/scenarios/single/ansible.rst

 .. include:: /_includes/_installation/rhel-info.rst

-This Single Node scenario can be installed using Ansible : you need to setup a workstation to run Ansible playbooks (please refer to section :ref:`install-with-ansible` and following the directions on setting up the workstation), then download the Ansible inventory (see below this paragraph), replace the FQDN and values present in the file according to your planned |product| infrastructure.
+This Single Node scenario can be installed using Ansible : you need to setup a control node to run Ansible playbooks (please refer to section :ref:`install-with-ansible` and following the directions on setting up the control node), then download the Ansible inventory (see below this paragraph), replace the FQDN and values present in the file according to your planned |product| infrastructure.